derkmed/stunting-on-programming/pascal_triangle/README.md

 # Pascal's Triangle I

-##### Question: Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.
+<b>Question: Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.</b>

 Thought Process
 * Need to keep a list of lists.